Climate-Related Risk

 Health Risk

-According to the WEF’s “Global Risk Report 2023”, “Failure to mitigate and adapt climate change” and “Natural disasters and extreme weather events” are once again listed as the highest global risk in the next 10 years, reflecting the need for governments and enterprises to strengthen climate governance while implementing climate actions.
-For a complete assessment of climate-related risks and opportunities, SYSTEX refers to the Task Force on Climate-related Financial Disclosures (TCFD) as an analysis framework and becomes a TCFD supporter in 2023.
+According to the WEF’s “Global Risk Report 2024”, the risk of “Extreme weather events” is once again listed as the highest global risk for the next decade, with half of the top 10 risks closely related to the environment, showing the need for governments and enterprises to strengthen climate governance while implementing climate actions.
+For a complete assessment of climate-related risks and opportunities, SYSTEX has become a TCFD supporter since 2023, and refers to the Task Force on Climate-related Financial Disclosures (TCFD) as an analysis framework.

 Task Force for Climate-Related Financial Disclosures, TCFD